-Eagle Scout is the highest rank attainable in Scouting.
-Achieved by less than five out of every 100 Boy Scouts, it is a milestone of of accomplishment — perhaps without equal — that is recognized across the country and around the world.
-Men who have earned the Eagle Scout rank count it among their most treasured possessions.
+Eagle Scout is the highest rank attainable in Scouts BSA.
+Achieved by two of every 100 Scouts, it is a milestone of of accomplishment — perhaps without equal — that is recognized across the country and around the world.
+Scouts who have earned the Eagle Scout rank count it among their most treasured possessions.
 “Eagle Scout” is not just an award; it is a state of being.
-Those who earned it as boys continue to earn it every day as men.

 There are extensive requirements for the rank, including active participation in your troop as a Life Scout for at least six months, demonstration of the Scout Spirit by living the Scout Oath and Scout Law; earning at least 21 merit badges including 13 required badges; service in your unit as a Life Scout in a position of responsibility for at least six months; leadership in a service project for a school, religious institution, or your community; and participation in a Scoutmaster conference while a Life Scout.

 Additional recognition can be earned through EAGLE PALMS, awarded for completing additional leadership and merit badge requirements.
 To earn a Palm, you must be active in your unit for at least three months since becoming an Eagle Scout or earning your last palm and earn five additional merit badges.
 The BRONZE PALM represents five merit badges beyond the Eagle rank, the GOLD PALM 10, and the SILVER PALM 15.